why won’t this plant die? houttuynia cordata, the chameleon plant

 I guess you know the rest of the story if you’ve ever grown an invasive: It behaved for a moment or two, charming me thoroughly as if my latest gem, then proceeded to get thuggish (and lose its variegation, reverting to the stronger-willed green version).

 By springtime: not gone, and a year later (by then two years beneath black plastic), still not gone.
-Four years of this treatment has done nothing but encourage it to travel farther and farther sideways underground.
+Four years of this treatment did nothing but encourage it to travel farther and farther sideways underground.

-I am repeatedly forking out everything beneath there now, bagging and trashing it for fear of spreading snippets of the chameleon’s roots, and even tried turning the area to lawn.
-Mowing for a decade or so will probably kill whatever re-sprouts, right?
+Even if I had wanted to use the herbicide glyphosate to stop it, I could not in this situation: The Houttuynia was growing under a big magnolia with fleshy surface roots, which would have taken up the chemical, too.
+The tree has since succumbed to unrelated causes (maybe it hated the chameleon plant as much as I do?), so I am repeatedly forking out everything beneath there now, bagging and trashing it for fear of spreading snippets of the chameleon’s roots, and even tried turning the area to lawn.
+Mowing for a decade or so will probably kill whatever re-sprouts, I figure, right?
 Or not.
-I’m back to plastic as of 2015, and counting.
+A few years of mowing did nothing, so I’m back to plastic as of 2015, and counting.

 And so I ask you again: Why won’t this plant die?
 (Oh, and any botched murder attempts to confess?)